johnnynu/Coffeehaus/README.md

 * Find coffee shops near you with our interactive map
 * View comprehensive shop information including hours, ratings, and photos
-* See both official Yelp ratings and community reviews
+* See both official Google ratings and community reviews
 * Search for shops by name or location

 ### Share Your Experience